iSolutionJA/youtube-audio-stream/README.md

 ### Testing locally

 This package comes with a simple example for testing.
-This can be run with the command `npm run example`, which will start a basic http server that serves two routes, first one sends an html file to `localhost:3000/` and the second one streams audio to the response using this package.
+This can be run with the command `npm run example`, which will start a basic http server that serves two routes, first one sends an html file to `http://localhost:3000/` and the second one streams audio to the response using this package.

+Note: After selecting "OK", the play button has to be clicked for audio to start playing because most browsers disable autoplay.

 ### Testing inside a docker container